The Light in the Underworld: “The Moon” by the Brothers Grimm

 The fact that it hangs from an oak tree is significant.
 Oaks are important in many European mythologies.
 It is the archetype of the World Tree for some European peoples, including the Balts.
 Brittanica.com notes of the Baltic cosmological tree that it “grows at the edge of the path of Saule [the sun goddess], and the setting sun…hangs her belt on the tree in preparation for rest.”
 It is also associated with Indo-European thunder deities: Germanic Thor, Slavic and Baltic Perun/Perkunas, Greek Zeus, and Celtic Taranis.
 If the oak symbolizes the World Tree, the moon would naturally hang from its branches.

 What is the nature of the other kingdom?
 It has familiar features: an oak, oil-fueled lantern, thalers (old European silver coinage) for currency, and a mayor responsible for collecting taxes for the upkeep of public property.
 In fact, nothing suggests that this kingdom is anything other than ordinary.
-Yet, in stories like this in which powerful objects are stolen to benefit the living, the object is usually stolen from the otherworld, its place of origin.
+Yet, in stories like this in which powerful objects are stolen to benefit the living, the object is usually stolen from another realm of existence, a world of spirits.
 This trope underscores the concept that all things begin in spirit.

 And why not?
 Emma Restall Orr, in her book The Wakeful World, rejects the concept of dualism — the belief in a distinction between body and spirit — and proposes that both body and spirit are different aspects of the true basic element of the universe: interaction.
 In other words, it’s the network of subjects and objects that creates reality, rather than the subjects and objects themselves, which are predicated upon interactions (data, she calls them, using our modern lexicon).